 What are the best specs for a Mac that’s going to be used for programming?
 We’ll look at RAM, CPU and storage below.

 When it comes to programming, memory is key.
 Xcode uses a lot of memory and if you use any other apps, such as Photoshop, you’re machine will soon be struggling if you have insufficient RAM.

 You will need 8GB RAM at the minimum - so that rules out any older generations of Macs that shipped with 4GB RAM - it's unlikley that they would support the newest version of Xcode anyway.
 However, if you are buying a new Mac then we’d recommend that you choose 16GB RAM as a build-to-order option to future proof your purchase.

 If you are wondering whether you can upgrade the RAM later on - or maybe add more RAM to a second hand Mac - the answer is probably no. With the exception of the 27in iMac, no Macs have user-upgradable memory.
 The RAM inside the 2018 Mac mini, 21.5in iMac, and iMac Pro can be updated, but only by an Apple registered professional.
-The Mac Pro when it launches will also have upgradable RAM, but at over $5,999 it's likely overkill for your purposes.
+The Mac Pro which launched in December 2019 also has upgradable RAM, but at over £5,499/$5,999 it's likely overkill for your purposes.